 Subject to the Act and any court order made under section 133 of the Act, the surplus assets must be given to a body that has similar purposes to the Association and which is not carried on for the profit or gain of its individual members.

 The body to which the surplus assets are to be given must be decided by special resolution.

+If the Association is wound up or if the endorsement (if any) of the Association as a deductible gift recipient (DGR) is revoked, any surplus assets of the Gift Fund remaining after the payment of liabilities attributable to it, shall be transferred to a charity with a similar charitable purpose to which income tax-deductible gifts can be made.

 Alteration of Rules